mbernal-git/mbernal-git/README.md

 ##### Sprint 3 v.2.0.0 (to do)

-Goal: System allows user to create their own trivia question and answer and configure settings.
+Goal: System allows user to create their own trivia(question, answer, and configuration settings.
 Other players can access the quiz via trivia id.

 1. trivia database